 Aims and ScopeJointly organised by the Institute of Nanostructured Materials of Italy’s Research Council (CNR) and by Palermo's University DEIM Department, the meeting -- whose idea was born out of the 2011 themed issue of Catalysis Science & Technology "Heterogeneous catalysis for fine chemicals" dedicated to Prof. Michele Rossi -- aims to provide an opportunity for contact between academic and industrial researchers, manufacturers and users of solid catalysts for the efficient and selective production of fine chemicals.

-The scientific level of this Symposium is testified by the previous speakers at the Conference: Graham Hutchings, Gadi Rothenberg, Claudio Banchini and D. Tyler McQuade.
-Delegates are encouraged to submit their work to Catalysis Science & Technology right after the meeting.
-All articles will be subject to rigorous peer-review according to the journal’s usual standards.
+The scientific level of this Symposium is testified by the previous speakers at the 2013 and 2012 editions of the meeting: Graham Hutchings, Gadi Rothenberg, Claudio Banchini and Tyler McQuade.

 - Green catalytic processes

 - Organo- and biocatalysis

 - Asymmetric heterogeneous catalysis

 - Green reaction media